HacksPloiter/ResumeAssistant/README.md

 ## Demo (Streamlit UI)

-Upload your resume and job description → Get tailored bullets, a cover letter, match score, and a summary report.
+Upload your resume and job description → Get tlored bullets, a cover letter, match score, and a summary report.

 ---